Slovak Air Force

 The Slovak Air Force, known since 2002 as the Air Force of the Armed Forces of the Slovak Republic (Vzdušné sily Ozbrojených síl Slovenskej republiky), is the aviation and air defense branch of the Slovak Armed Forces.
-Operating 23 aircraft and 10 helicopters from three air bases : Malacky–Kuchyňa, Sliač, Prešov.
+Operating 15 aircraft and 18 helicopters from three air bases : Malacky–Kuchyňa, Sliač, Prešov.
 It succeeded the Czechoslovak Air Force together with the Czech Air Force in 1993.
 The Slovak Air Force is part of NATO Integrated Air Defense System – NATINADS.

 The Slovak Air Force is tasked with the defense of the sovereign Slovak state and the support of the nation's ground troops.
-Following the retirement of the Mikoyan MiG-29 in 2022, 7 L-39 Albatros provide the role fast-jet capability to the air force, awaiting the delivery of American F-16 Fighting Falcon aircraft in 2024.
+Following the retirement of the Mikoyan MiG-29 in 2022, 7 L-39 Albatros provide the fast-jet capability role to the air force, awaiting the delivery of American F-16 Fighting Falcon aircraft in 2024.
 6 Let-410 Turbolet aircraft provide surveillance and transport capabilities, while 2 C-27 Spartan transports provide a light tactical airlift capability.
 The helicopter fleet consists of 9 Mil Mi-17, gradually being replaced by the UH-60 Black Hawk.

 The Slovak Air Force has been under the command of Major General Róbert Tóth since January 1, 2021.

 History

+1914–1918

+Many Slovak pilots served in Austro-Hungarian Aviation Troops or in Entente air forces.
+Some Slovak pilots as part of Czechoslovak Legionnaires served even in French Air Force or Imperial Russian Air Service.

+Jozef Kiss and Fritz Wowy were two of the best Slovak pilots in World War I.

+1918–1939

+Much of Austria-Hungary's manufacturing companies were Czech, therefore Czechoslovakia could quickly develop an aircraft industry.
+As the industry developed it designed more aircraft and engines of its own.
+Czechoslovak aircraft builders included Aero, Avia, Beneš-Mráz, Letov, Praga, Tatra and Zlín.
+Engine makers included ČKD, Walter and Škoda.